Northam Bridge: History

 The Northam Bridge Company spent 1834 and 1885 putting much effort into opposing first the construction of a swing bridge further down the Itchen and then construction of the Woolston Floating Bridge.
-In the case of the former they were successful in the later they were not.
+In the case of the former they were successful; in the latter they were not.
 The Northam Bridge company responded to the opening of the Woolston Floating Bridge by reducing their tolls by three quarters.

 The wooden Northam Bridge was replaced in 1889 by an iron bridge at a cost of £9,000.

 The bridge remained a toll bridge until 1929 when the ownership was transferred from the private sector to the Southampton Corporation.
 The bridge cost the council £79,238 after arbitration.
 It was this change of ownership that allowed the first bus route across the River Itchen to be established in Southampton; Southampton Corporation decided against extending the existing tram lines across the bridge, opting instead to establish a double-decker bus service.
 On 18 March 1941 the bridge was damaged during an air raid.

 The iron bridge was replaced in 1954 with a third bridge, made of prestressed concrete, and it is this bridge that still stands today.
 The third Northam Bridge was the first major prestressed concrete road bridge to be built in the UK and cost £600,000.
 However this figure included the compulsory purchase of land and about 2000 ft of embankment construction as well as the bridge construction itself.

 In January 2015 the bridge was partially closed to allow waterproofing work to be carried out at a cost of £1.2m as part of a national £317m programme of works dubbed the "pinch-point programme".